aagirre92/Telos/personal_telos.md

 ## HISTORY

-- I grew up in the Austin, TX area
+- I grew up in Eibar (Basque Country)
-- I went to Mission High School, where I was bullied a decent amount
+- I went to Aldatze (Santa María de la Providencia) high school.
+Not my favourite place because all my friends were on distinct schools but it is what it is
-- High school is where I met my 2 life-long friends, Doug and Mitchell who are still my friends today
+- Collegue was a great experience, I learnt that meaningful achievements need suffering and hard work

 ## PROBLEMS